-The London Fisheries Convention, which gives access for specific countries to fish in the UK’s 6-12 nautical mile zone, will not apply to the UK.
+The London Fisheries Convention, which gives access for specific countries to fish in the UK’s 6 to 12 nautical mile zone, will not apply to the UK.

-Non-UK vessels will still be able to sail through UK waters under their right of safe passage set out in The United Nations Convention of the Sea (UNCLOS).
+Non-UK vessels will still be able to sail through UK territorial waters under their right of ‘innocent passage’ set out in The United Nations Convention of the Sea (UNCLOS).

 EU and non-EU (third country) waters